josephcotter/polyeval/README.md

 # polyeval
-This is a function in ARM Thumb-2 assembly that evaluates floating point polynomials.
+This is a function I wrote in ARM Thumb-2 assembly that evaluates floating point polynomials.